15 Crawlability Problems & How to Fix Them

 11. Access Restrictions

-Pages with access restrictions (like those behind login forms or paywalls) can prevent search engine bots from crawling them.
+Pages with access restrictions, such as those behind login forms or paywalls, can prevent search engine bots from crawling them.

-As a result, those pages may not appear in search results, limiting their visibility to users.
+As a result, these pages may not appear in search results, limiting their visibility to users.

-For example, membership-based websites or subscription platforms often have restricted pages that are accessible only to paying members or registered users.
+For example, membership-based websites or subscription platforms often restrict pages to paying members or registered users.

-This allows the site to provide exclusive content, special offers, or personalized experiences.
-To create a sense of value and incentivize users to subscribe or become members.
+This allows the site to provide exclusive content, special offers, or personalized experiences, creating a sense of value and incentivizing users to subscribe or become members.

-But if significant portions of your website are restricted, that’s a crawlability mistake.
+However, if significant portions of your website are restricted, this becomes a crawlability mistake.

-So, assess the need for restricted access for each page and keep them on pages that truly require them.
-Remove restrictions on those that don’t.
+Assess the need for restricted access for each page, and keep restrictions only on pages that truly require them.

 12. URL Parameters

-URL parameters (also known as query strings) are parts of a URL that help with tracking and organization and follow a question mark (?).
-Like example.com/shoes?color=blue
+URL parameters, also known as query strings, are parts of a URL that follow a question mark (?) and help with tracking and organization.

-And they can significantly impact your website’s crawlability.
+How can URL parameters impact your website's crawlability?

 URL parameters can create an almost infinite number of URL variations.

-You’ve probably seen that on ecommerce category pages.
-When you apply filters (size, color, brand, etc.), the URL often changes to reflect these selections.
+This often occurs on ecommerce category pages; when you apply filters like size, color, or brand, the URL changes to reflect these selections.

-And if your website has a large catalog, suddenly you have thousands or even millions of URLs across your site.
+If your website has a large catalog, you may end up with thousands or even millions of URLs.

-If they aren’t managed well, Google will waste the crawl budget on the parameterized URLs.
-Which may result in some of your other important pages not being crawled.
+If these parameterized URLs aren’t managed well, Google may waste crawl budget on them, which may result in some of your important pages not being crawled.

-So, you need to decide which URL parameters are helpful for search and should be crawled.
-Which you can do by understanding whether people are searching for the specific content the page generates when a parameter is applied.
+You can do this by understanding whether people are searching for the specific content generated when a parameter is applied.

 Keyword Overview tool's dashboard showing metrics for "black shoes"

-For example, the “rating” parameter that filters the products by their customer ratings.
-Such as example.com/shoes?rating=5.
+For example, the "rating" parameter filters products by customer ratings, such as example.com/shoes?rating=5.

-Almost nobody searches for shoes by the customer rating.
+Few people search for shoes by customer rating.

 Keyword Overview tool's dashboard for "5 start rated shoes" shows no results

-That means you should prevent URLs that aren’t helpful for search from being crawled.
-Either by using a robots.txt file or using the nofollow tag for internal links to those parameterized URLs.
+Therefore, you should prevent URLs that aren’t helpful for search from being crawled, either by using a robots.txt file or by adding the nofollow tag to internal links pointing to those parameterized URLs.

-Doing so will ensure your crawl budget is being spent efficiently.
-And on the right pages.
+This will ensure your crawl budget is spent efficiently and on the right pages.

 13. JavaScript Resources Blocked in Robots.txt

-Many modern websites are built using JavaScript (a popular programming language).
-And that code is contained in .js files.
+Many modern websites use JavaScript, which is contained in .js files.

-But blocking access to these .js files via robots.txt can inadvertently create crawlability issues.
-Especially if you block essential JavaScript files.
+Blocking access to these .js files via robots.txt can create crawlability issues, especially if you block essential JavaScript files.

-So, review your robots.txt file to ensure that you’re not blocking anything important.
+Review your robots.txt file to ensure you’re not blocking important JavaScript files.

 If issues are detected, click on the blue links.